 Third, the actual unemployment rate is the number we read from the news or reports from the Central Statistics Agency.
 It is calculated manually, for example, through a survey.
 Meanwhile, the natural unemployment rate is a hypothetical figure calculated using the model.

-Why is the unemployment rate never zero?
+Why is the natural rate of unemployment never zero?

 When harnessing its full capacity, the economy is at full employment.
 However, full employment does not mean unemployment equals zero.
 Instead, unemployment is at its natural rate.